Parental Controls for the YouTube App on iPhone and Android

 Sources

-- American Academy of Pediatrics - Media and Young Minds (2025)
+- American Academy of Pediatrics - Media and Children

-- UK NSPCC - Online Safety Guidance for Parents (2025)
+- NSPCC - Online safety guidance for parents

-- Australian eSafety Commissioner - Children and Harmful Online Content Report (2025)
+- Australian eSafety Commissioner - Content associated with harm

 Want to try the whitelist approach?